duleorlovic/blog/_posts/2014-07-01-ruby-on-rails-layouts-and-rendering.markdown

 ~~~

 Adding css and js files is working fine.
 There is a problem when some image/font
 files are hardcoded in css files.
-Hopefully there is scss verion of your
-library and you can override some variables.
 When filename is fixed and you can
 not include digest sha than you need to deploy files without fingerprint.

 So first solution is with help of